-The Guerrand-Hermès Foundation for Peace (GHFP Research Institute) was founded in 1995 by co-founders Simon Xavier Guerrand-Hermès, a board member of Hermès International, and Sharif Istvan Horthy, the grandson of Admiral Horthy (Regent of Hungary 1920-1944).
+The Guerrand-Hermès Foundation for Peace (GHFP) was founded in 1995 by Simon Xavier Guerrand-Hermès, then a board member of Hermès International, and by Sharif Istvan Horthy, the grandson of Admiral Horthy (Regent of Hungary 1920-1944).

 Our motivating ideals are to work from, and to cultivate and support, human qualities and values.— Sharif Istvan Horthy, Co-Founder and Chairman of the Board.

 The founders believe that to effect enduring positive change and transformation in the world, the individual ought to start from a deeper connection with his/her inner life and spirituality.
 This principle guides the GHFP’s Trustees’ decisions in terms of the focus of our work and how to approach it.